-The Mind Trust has impacted the lives of 132,000 students, raised $73 million to advance education change, and helped create the policy and community landscape for reform to thrive.
+The Mind Trust has raised $73 million to advance education change and helped create the policy and community landscape for reform to thrive.
 Currently, The Mind Trust is engaged in a six-year effort to launch 40 high-quality schools in Indianapolis to serve an additional 15,000 students.

 Before starting The Mind Trust, David spent five years as Indianapolis Mayor Bart Peterson’s Charter Schools Director, where he built a charter school office that received Harvard University’s Innovations in American Government Award in 2006.
 He joined Peterson’s team after practicing law with the Indianapolis firm of Baker & Daniels and leading efforts to draft the Peterson Plan, the Mayor’s 1999 strategy for running city government.

 David received a BA from Northwestern University and a law degree from Indiana University.
 He is chairman of the board for Education Cities and serves on the boards of the Nicholas H. Noyes Jr. Memorial Foundation and Teach For America Indianapolis.